 Simon Sage, apps editor

 Beyond ruling the skies with vertical authority from his frozen Canadian stronghold, Simon spends way too much time playing with his phone.
 Usually it involves a game of some kind, but Simon is constantly exploring all sorts of ridiculously awesome new things mobile technology can do.
 For years, he has extensively covered Android, BlackBerry, iOS, and everything in between.
 You can expect his coverage to be critical, but level-headed.

 Anndrew Vacca, contributing writer

 Anndrew is a 23-year-old writer living in New York City and working full time in the nonprofit sector.
 A recent graduate of Fordham University, Anndrew has his degree in Journalism-concentrated Communications, with a minor in Spanish Language and Literature.
 His first Android device was a Droid Incredible, and since then he's gone through an obscene number of phones before most recently settling on an HTC Thunderbolt.
 In April 2011 he began at Android Central when he decided it was time to merge his interests in writing and shiny new technology.
 In his spare time he can be found trying (unsuccessfully) to stay out of trouble and refusing to explain why there's a typo in his name.
 You can find all of Anndrew's posts here.

 Richard Devine, writer, United Kingdom

-Fresh out of college with an Economics degree, Andrew Martonik has been tinkering with computers, PDAs (remember those?), gadgets and phones his whole life.
-From the greater Seattle area, Andrew enjoys his Starbucks and Sounders FC soccer games.
-As for devices, it’s a safe bet there’s a Nexus in his pocket.
+Andrew Martonik has been tinkering with computers, PDAs (remember those?), gadgets and phones his whole life.
+Living in Seattle, Andrew enjoys his Starbucks coffee and Sounders FC soccer games as much as anything else.
+As for devices, it’s a safe bet there’s a Nexus in his pocket and several more within reach.
 You can follow him on Twitter, Google+ and find all of his posts right here.